 Podcast Intro and Outro Music

-Well-suited theme intro music for your program can be essential for both branding your podcast and for setting the scene.
+Well-suited podcast intro music for your program can be essential for both branding your show and for setting the scene.
 A fitting intro song provides the emotional grip or levity needed for developing a rapport with your listeners, while a strong outro track will round out the program and give your listeners narrative closure.
-Below are some of our favorite options for royalty-free intro music for your podcast–but of course there are many more in our music library.
+Below are some of our favorite options for royalty-free intro music for your podcast—but of course there are many more in our music library.

 Equally important are the subtler uses of sound and music that drive narratives forward and provide the viewers with subconscious emotional cues.
 A rhythmic beat can build tension as your story’s plot thickens, or a gentle musical ambiance can segue cleanly between new segments in your podcast.
 Discover some of our favorite looping tracks to use in your podcast below, then explore additional background music loops in our curated collection.

 Soundscapes and Environmental Ambience